tracer-protocol/perpetual-contracts/README.md

 This repository contains the smart contract source code powering the Tracer perpetual swaps protocol.

 For an overview of the system architecture, each core contract, and user flows, view [architecture.pdf](./architecture.pdf).
+For more on the perpetual swaps protocol, you can check out our [perpetual swaps whitepaper](https://tracer.finance/media/whitepapers/perp-swaps/Tracer_Perpetual_Swaps.pdf).
+For more on Tracer and the Tracer DAO, check out the [tracer whitepaper](https://tracer.finance/media/whitepapers/tracer/Tracer_Whitepaper.pdf)

 For more on the Tracer protocol and the Tracer DAO, view the DAO's [Twitter](https://twitter.com/tracer_finance), join the [Discord](https://discord.gg/kvJEwfvyrW) and check out the [Discourse](https://discourse.tracer.finance/)